commoddity/scheduler/README.md

 - A single page web application that allows student to book time with interviewers in one of 5 blocks from Monday to Friday.
 - Students can choose their day, select an hour time slot, select an interviewer and create the interview.
 - They can also delete their interview, edit their name and change theri interviewer.
+- _All stretch work completed: web sockets and deployment._

 ## Deployed Application